Factory method pattern: Definition

 Creating an object often requires complex processes not appropriate to include within a composing object.
-The object's creation may lead to a significant duplication of code, may require information not accessible to the composing object, may not provide a sufficient level of abstraction, or may otherwise not be part of the composing object's concerns.
+The object's creation may lead to a significant duplication of code, may require information inaccessible to the composing object, may not provide a sufficient level of abstraction or may otherwise not be included in the composing object's concerns.
 The factory method design pattern handles these problems by defining a separate method for creating the objects, which subclasses can then override to specify the derived type of product that will be created.

 The factory method pattern relies on inheritance, as object creation is delegated to subclasses that implement the factory method to create objects.

-As shown in the C# example below, the factory method pattern can also rely on an Interface - in this case IPerson - to be implemented.
+The pattern can also rely on the implementation of an interface.